 Wages subject to FICA withholding include:

-- Basic pay (excluding reduction for educational benefits under Montgomery G.I.
+- Base pay (excluding reduction for educational benefits under Montgomery G.I.
 Bill)

 - Inactive duty compensation

-- Basic pay or compensation earned during an absence that is the result of injury, sickness, or hospitalization;
+- Basic pay or compensation earned during an absence due to injury, sickness or hospitalization

-- Taxable amounts received prior to Government’s voidance of member’s enlistment contract
+- Taxable amounts received before the government voided a former service member’s enlistment contract

 |Year||Social Security (OASDI) Tax||Max FICA Wages||Max Tax||Medicare (Hospital Insurance) Tax||Max Medicare Tax|

-NOTE: If the current year is not listed, see the “Contribution and Benefit Base” on the Social Security Administration website.
+NOTE: If the current year is not listed, Refer to the Social Security Administration’s “Contribution and Benefit Base.”

 Additional Leave and Earning Statement (LES) Deductions